-The tax consequences of the exchange of existing notes for exchange notes and cash will depend on whether the existing notes and the exchange notes are "securities," as the federal income tax laws use that term.
+The tax consequences of the exchange of existing notes for exchange notes will depend on whether the existing notes and the exchange notes are "securities," as the federal income tax laws use that term.
 In general, the classification of a debt instrument as a security depends on the extent to which the instrument represents an investment in the issuer's business.
 At one extreme, short-term notes backed by adequate security are not securities because the fortunes of the issuer's business will have relatively little effect on the holder's return.
 At the other extreme, unsecured, long-term notes issued by a corporation to enable it to fund the development or expansion of its business are securities, because the holder's return does depend significantly on the fortunes of the issuer's business.
 The existing authorities do not draw a clear line along this continuum.
 Each case turns on its own facts, and no prior cases or rulings involve facts that are the same in all material respects as the facts surrounding the exchange offer.
 Therefore, inherent uncertainty exists regarding whether the existing notes and exchange notes are securities for tax purposes.
-We believe, however, that, in light of our current financial position, the exchange notes are very likely securities.
-Our financial position was stronger when the existing notes were issued.
-Therefore, the classification of the existing notes as securities is more uncertain than the classification of the exchange notes.
+We believe, however, that, in light of Intevac's current financial position, the exchange notes are very likely securities.
+Intevac's financial position was stronger when it issued the existing notes.
+Therefore, the classification of the existing notes as securities is a closer call than the classification of the exchange notes.
 Nonetheless, we believe that the existing notes are also securities for tax purposes.

-Assuming that both the existing notes and the exchange notes are securities, a holder that realizes an economic gain on the exchange will be required to recognize that gain for tax purposes only to the extent of the cash received by the holder in the exchange.
-A holder that realizes an economic loss on the exchange will not be allowed to deduct that loss.
-A holder's tax basis in its exchange notes will equal the holder's tax basis in the existing notes surrendered in the exchange, reduced by the amount of cash received and increased by the amount of any gain recognized on the exchange.
+Assuming that both the existing notes and the exchange notes are securities, a holder that realizes an economic gain on the exchange will not be required to recognize that gain for tax purposes, while a holder that realizes an economic loss on the exchange will not be allowed to deduct that loss.
+A holder's tax basis in its exchange notes will equal the holder's tax basis in the existing notes surrendered in the exchange.
 The holder's holding period for the exchange notes will include the period during which the holder held the existing notes surrendered in the exchange.